jg223fp/Thermal_sensor_drone/doc/hardware.md

 ## Adafruit AMG8833 IR Thermal camera
-The sensor was used to monitor the temperatures is a AMG8833.
+The sensor used to monitor the temperatures is a AMG8833.
 It has 64 pixels (8x8) that detects individual temperatures by IR with a frame rate of up to 10Hz.
 The temperatures is returned in arrays via I2C communication.
 According to the technical documentation it can detect temperatures in a range from 0 to 80°C, however, we discovered temperatures up to 157°C. The viewing angle is 60° and detection distance is up to 7 meters.
 Power consumption is 4.5mA.

 ![thermal sensor](/img/thermal1.jpg "thermal sensor")